dylanhogg/awesome-python/categories/ml-interpretability.md

 # Crazy Awesome Python
-A selection of 8 ml-interpretability Python libraries and frameworks ordered by stars.
+A selection of 8 curated ml-interpretability Python libraries and frameworks ordered by stars.

 Checkout the interactive version that you can filter and sort:
 [https://www.awesomepython.org/](https://www.awesomepython.org/)